caizio/SMS/Readme.md

 ## note
 Before running the program, please divide the dataset as needed.

+## contact
+If you have any questions, you can contact me.
+My email is: caizio@qq.com

 ## 简介
 这些文件是论文
 《**Link prediction in protein-protein interaction network: a similarity multiplied similarity algorithm with paths of length three**》的C++实现